-Fit the oil jet (1) and the M6x12 bolt (2) for draining the cooling water with the appropriate washer.
+Fit the M6x12 bolt (1) for draining the cooling water, with the corresponding washer 6x12x1.

 Tighten the bolt to 8 Nm.

 Insert the piston into the cylinder from below, positioning it in the correct direction (with the arrow pointing in the bike's direction of travel).
 Lubricate the contact surfaces well, and take care not to damage the piston rings.
 Next, insert the circlip for retaining the piston pin, on one side only.
 Make sure that the open part of the circlip is facing either upwards or downwards.